Dave Hartnett: Career

 Hartnett joined the then Inland Revenue in 1976.
 As a graduate tax inspector, he spent his first 10 years in Birmingham.
 He advanced to the position of Director of Capital and Savings in 1998.
 Following the merger of the Inland Revenue and HM Customs & Excise in 2004, he became HMRC's Director General for Customer Contact and Compliance Strategy and then Director General for Business.

 He was one of Her Majesty's Commissioners of Revenue and Customs, the formal governing board of HMRC, from the board's creation in 2005 until his retirement, having previously been a board member of the Inland Revenue.
 On the Board, he acted as Director General of Policy and Technical.

 When Paul Gray resigned as chairman following the loss of the Child Benefit database, Hartnett took over the post in an acting capacity.
 After permanent replacements were appointed, Mike Clasper as non-executive chairman and Lesley Strathie as Chief Executive, Hartnett was appointed to a new post of Second Permanent Secretary for Tax, with responsibility for tax professionalism.

 In May 2013, Hartnett became a consultant to the tax firm Deloitte.

+From 2014 to 2023, Hartnett was a member of the board of governors at St Mary's University.
+For three months in 2020 he was the University's interim Vice-Chancellor.

 Incorrect income tax collection

-In September 2010 Hartnett was widely criticised for refusing to apologise for the HMRC issue which involved millions of people being required to pay due but uncollected tax.
+In September 2010, Hartnett was widely criticised for refusing to apologise for the HMRC issue which involved millions of people being required to pay due but uncollected tax.
 It was claimed that HMRC had failed to collect PAYE correctly.
 He told BBC Radio 4 "I'm not sure I need to apologise ...We didn't get it wrong."
 He later issued an unreserved apology, though no PAYE error had been identified.